mhammond/pywin32/README.md

 built due to missing libraries - if the build actually fails with your configuration, please [open an issue](https://github.com/mhammond/pywin32/issues).

+You will need to install pywin32 (using pip) before building from source, or use `python setup.py install --skip-verstamp`, because the default build process uses a win32api call..

 ## Release process

 The following steps are performed when making a new release - this is mainly